mtrieuusait/mtrieuusait/README.md

 _I used to work in the business field before moving to this field of study.
 My apologies if I seem intimidating..._

 ---
-My hobbies include: art, cooking, reading (web)comics, hanging out with friends, and going out on walks.
+My hobbies include: art, cooking, reading (web)comics, listening to an array of music, hanging out with friends, and going out on walks.

 **It's nice to meet you all!**
   </p>